permguard/permguard/site/content/docs/0.1/getting-started/zero-trust-compliant.md

   noindex: false # false (default) or true
 ---

-**Permguard** is designed with Zero Trust principles at its core, leveraging the **ZTAuth\*** architecture to ensure secure, scalable, and reliable authorization in modern, distributed environments.
+**Permguard** is designed to be compliant to the Zero Trust principles, leveraging the **ZTAuth\*** architecture to ensure secure, scalable, and reliable authorization in modern, distributed environments.

 <div style="text-align: center">
   <img alt="Permguard" src="/images/diagrams/ztauth.webp"/>